Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know.md

 How removable and external drives (such as a USB thumbdrive) are treated in GUI vs. terminal environment

 * In Windows, they are assigned a new drive letter: `d:\` `e:\` (cmd), `/d/` `/e/` (git `bash`)
-* In Mac OS, they are mounted underneath `/Volumes`
+* In Mac OS, they are mounted underneath `/Volumes` when you plug them in.
+Unmount them by following the instructions at [Mount and unmount drives from the command line in Mac OS X](http://osxdaily.com/2013/05/13/mount-unmount-drives-from-the-command-line-in-mac-os-x/).

 ## How to run a program as an administrator

-* Windows: right click on a program icon (say, Command Prompt) and select “Run as administrator”.
+* Windows: right click on a program icon (say, Command Prompt) and select “Run as administrator”
-* Mac: `sudo` on the command line; no equivalent method in GUI.
+* Mac: precede the command with `sudo` on the command line; no equivalent method in GUI

 ## Environment variables (aka system variables)